Nazi plunder: Art Looting Investigation Unit

 On 21 November 1944, at the request of Owen Roberts, William J. Donovan created the Art Looting Investigation Unit (ALIU) within the OSS to collect information on the looting, confiscation, and transfer of cultural objects by Nazi Germany, its allies and the various individuals and organizations involved; to prosecute war criminals and to restitute property.
 The ALIU compiled information on individuals believed to have participated in art looting, identifying a group of key suspects for capture and interrogation about their roles in carrying out Nazi policy.
 Interrogations were conducted in Bad Aussee, Austria.

 ALIU reports and index

-The ALIU Reports detail the networks of Nazi officials, art dealers, and individuals involved in the Hitler's policy of spoliation of Jews in Nazi-occupied Europe.
+The ALIU Reports detail the networks of Nazi officials, art dealers, and individuals involved in Hitler's policy of spoliation of Jews in Nazi-occupied Europe.
 The ALIU's final report included 175 pages divided into three parts: Detailed Interrogation Reports (DIRs), which focused individuals who played pivotal roles in German spoliation; Consolidated Interrogations Reports (CIRs); and a "Red Flag list" of people involved in Nazi spoliation.
 The ALIU Reports form one of the key records in the US Government Archives of Nazi Era Assets.